klkblake/abcc/README.md

 shouldn't need to do anything else.
 If you are debugging `abcc`, look in the build script for options.

-If you wish to use the `show-graph` debugging tool, you will need to download the [GraphStream](http://graphstream-project.org) libraries, and place them in `show-graph/lib`.
-Then from the `show-graph` directory, run `./build`.
+If you wish to use the `show-graph` debugging tool you will need to download the [GraphStream](http://graphstream-project.org) libraries and place them in `show-graph/lib`.
+Then run `./build` from `show-graph`.
 The libraries you will need are gs-core-1.2.jar and gs-ui-1.2.jar.

 Running `abcc`
 --------------

-Run `abcc --help` for usage information. `abcc` only compiles ABC, so if you have some AO code you will need to compile it to ABC first.
-Something like `ao abc <your function here> | abcc` usually does what you want.
+Run `abcc --help` for usage information. `abcc` only compiles Awelon Bytecode (ABC); if you want to compile Awelon Object code you must compile it to ABC first.
+Use something like `ao abc <your function here> | abcc`.
 Replace `ao abc` with `ao abc.ann` if you want better error reporting.

-`abcc` may take its input on stdin or as a file.
-Text-based output formats output to `stdout`, actual executables are written to `a.out`.
+Inputs to `abcc` may be either from `stdin` or a file.
+Executables are written to `a.out` and text based output is passed to `stdout`.

 The type inferencer prints the input and output types on separate lines of `stdout`. `->` represents a polymorphic block, and `=>` a monomorphic one.
 Void